-- There are appropriate policies and procedures in place in order for appropriate action to be taken in a timely manner to safeguard and promote children's welfare; - There is are effective child wellbeing and safeguarding policies in place including: this Child protection policy, a Behaviour policy, Children with health needs who cannot attend school policy, designated teacher for looked-after and previously looked-after children, Special educational needs and disability, Supporting pupils with medical conditions policy, a staff behaviour policy/code of conduct, Safeguarding response to children who go missing from education policy, Whistleblowing policy, Safer recruitment policy, Mobile phone and social networking policy, Visits and outings policy
+- There are appropriate policies and procedures in place in order for appropriate action to be taken in a timely manner to safeguard and promote children's welfare; - There is are effective child wellbeing and safeguarding policies in place including: this Child protection policy, a Behaviour policy, Children with health needs who cannot attend school policy, designated teacher for looked-after and previously looked-after children, Early years foundation stage (EYFS) policy, Special educational needs and disability, Supporting pupils with medical conditions policy, a staff behaviour policy/code of conduct, Safeguarding response to children who go missing from education policy, Mental health policy, Whistleblowing policy, Safer recruitment policy, Policy on how long school registers will remain open, Online safety policy, Mobile and smart technology policy, Policy on employment of exoffenders, Low-level concerns policy, Policy and procedures with regards to child on child abuse, Educational visits policy; - These policies, along with Part One, Part Five and Annex B of KCSIE, and information on the role and identify of the DSL is provided to all staff on induction.
+A proportionate and risk-based approach will be taken to the level of information that is provided to temporary staff, volunteers, and contractors - Child Protection Files are maintained in line with Annex C of KCSIE; - Appropriate Safer Recruitment Policies are in place in accordance with Part Three of KCSIE and are embedded and effective;

-- These policies, along with Part One, and Annex B of KCSIE, and information on the role and identify of the DSL is provided to all staff on induction.
-'A proportionate and risk-based approach will be taken to the level of information that is provided to temporary staff, volunteers, and contractors'; - Child Protection Files are maintained in line with Annex C of KCSIE; - Appropriate Safer Recruitment Policies are in place in accordance with Part Three of KCSIE and are embedded and effective: - The school holds more than one emergency contact number for each pupil (where reasonably possible); - This child protection policy reflects the whole school approach to child-on-child abuse, including child-on-child sexual violence and sexual harassment, whether or not this has been reported; - The child protection procedures are in accordance with government guidance and refer to the North Yorkshire multi-agency safeguarding arrangements; - These procedures reference online safety and special educational needs and disabilities discretely; - These procedures reflect serious violence guidance; - The school has appropriate safeguarding arrangements in place to respond to children who go missing from education, particularly on repeat occasions; - Staff safeguarding training (including online safety) is integrated, aligned and considered as part of the whole school safeguarding approach and wider staff training and curriculum planning; and - This policy is reviewed annually (as a minimum) and updated if needed, and available publicly either via the school website.

-The Governing Body aware that suicide is the leading cause of death in young people and that we play a vital role in helping to prevent young suicide.
+- The school holds more than one emergency contact number for each pupil (where reasonably possible); - This child protection policy reflects the whole school approach to child-on-child abuse, including child-on-child sexual violence and sexual harassment, whether or not this has been reported; - The child protection procedures are in accordance with government guidance and refer to the North Yorkshire multi-agency safeguarding arrangements; - These procedures reference online safety and special educational needs and disabilities discretely; - These procedures reflect serious violence guidance; - The school has appropriate safeguarding arrangements in place to respond to children who go missing from education, particularly on repeat occasions; - Staff safeguarding training (including online safety) is integrated, aligned and considered as part of the whole school safeguarding approach and wider staff training and curriculum planning; and - This policy is reviewed annually (as a minimum) and updated if needed, and available publicly either via the school website - Governing Body is aware that suicide is the leading cause of death in young people and that we play a vital role in helping to prevent young suicide.

-Brougham Street Community Nursery School want to ensure that pupils and staff are safe from self-harm and as suicide-safe as possible, and that our governors, parents and carers, teaching staff, support staff, pupils and other key stakeholders are aware of our commitment to be a Self-Harm and Suicide-Safe school.
+[Brougham Street Community Nursery want to ensure that pupils and staff are safe from self-harm and as suicide-safe as possible, and that our governors, parents and carers, teaching staff, support staff, pupils and other key stakeholders are aware of our commitment to be a Self-Harm and Suicide-Safe school